Air Quality in St. John’s is ideal for outdoor activities. Events for Meet 2 will go ahead as planned.

 Bib pick-up starts at 8:00 a.m., and until 8:30 a.m., priority will be given to participants in grade 4.

 We are asking all other grades to come to the pick-up station 40 to 60 minutes before the scheduled start of their event.

-The Cross-country Running Series for Schools are organized by the Newfoundland and Labrador Athletics Association (NLAA) and held annually on the last two Saturdays in September and the first Saturday in October.
+The Cross-country Running Series for Schools is organized by the Newfoundland and Labrador Athletics Association (NLAA) and is held annually on the last two Saturdays in September and the first Saturday in October.

-The meets are open to students competing in the designated categories (born in 2012 through 2004) and offer individual and team competition.
+The meets are open to students competing in the designated categories and offer individual and team competition.
 All students are eligible to win individual awards, but only NLAA affiliated schools can score in the team competition.
-Schools are not asked to designate their team members as the first four girls/boys to arrive at the finish line will score.
-Schools can register their teams or individual students can sign-up independently.
+Schools are not asked to designate their team members as the top four finishers will score.
+Schools can register their teams, or individual students can sign-up independently.
 Schools can enter an unlimited number of participants.

 Scores are determined by summing the top four individual finishing places on each team.
 Points are assigned equal to the position in which they cross the finish line; the team with the lowest score wins.

 Displacers: While we allow unlimited entries per school, only the places of the top four runners will be recorded toward the team results; all other team members from the same school will be assigned points allowing them to “displace” scoring runners from other teams.

 Participants from non-affiliated schools and teams with less than 4 members will not be assigned team points.